One-piece housing machined from a solid block of 6061-T6 aircraft-grade aluminum

 Weight = 1 lb.
 13 ozs.

-All digital BFMs are [now] equipped with an SPI or Fowler LCD digital indicator with large 0.5" readout and 0.0005"/0.01mm resolution (see picture at left).
-This indicator is an absolute encoder, which means that the readings are maintained for the life of the battery, even when the power is off.
+All digital BFMs are equipped with an SPI LCD digital indicator with large 0.5" readout and 0.00005"/0.001mm resolution (see picture at left) as standard equipment.
+That's 50/millionths of an inch!
+This special digital indicator is Certified and traceable to NIST (National Institute of Standards).
+It is also an absolute encoder, which means that the readings are maintained for the life of the battery, even when the power is off.
 The digital readout is also immune to overspeed errors and has an approximate 20,000 hour battery life.
-Optional upgrades include a 1/10th degree Vernier scale (pictured left, with close-up below right) instead of our standard 1 degree basic pointer (not pictured).

 The unique 2x removable Barlow lens (shown below right, black ring at bottom of 1.25" diameter barrel) provides the magnification of the standard 25mm Plossl eyepiece (removed) or a 12mm eyepiece (installed).
 This optical principle is similar to the hi-end Nagler eyepieces offered by Televue that have an incorporated Barlow behind the eyepiece to provide better eye relief and wider fields of view at higher magnifications.
 Basically, higher magnifications are achieved while maintaining the exceptional eye relief of the lower power 25mm eyepiece - an exclusive VSI feature.

-NOTE that the 1.25" extension at the bottom of the BFM could be marginally inserted in a 1.25" format focuser.
+NOTE: The 1.25" extension at the bottom of the BFM could be marginally inserted in a 1.25" format focuser.
 However, this short 1.25" Barlow barrel simply extends the Barlow lens to its proper distance from the eyepiece, and is not intended as a docking fixture (VSI accepts no responsibility for accidents).
-Also, you would not have the use of the Position Angle indicator dial since it is directly attached to the rotating 2" format ring, not the fixed 1.25" Barlow extension barrel.
+Also, you would not have use of the Position Angle indicator dial since it is directly attached to the rotating 2" format ring, not the fixed 1.25" Barlow extension barrel.

-IMPORTANT FEATURE: Since the magnification from the Barlow lens occurs before the image reaches the reticles and 25mm eyepiece, the reticle lines appear much smaller than with other illuminated reticle devices without integral Barlow lenses.
+IMPORTANT FEATURE: Since the 2x Barlow magnification occurs before the image reaches the reticles and 25mm eyepiece, the reticle lines appear much smaller than with other illuminated reticle devices without integral Barlow lenses.
 This is because the lines are only being magnified with the 25mm eyepiece, not the Barlow lens, which is on the opposite [sky] side of the reticles from the eyepiece.

 RECOMMENDATION: If you must use a [2" format] diagonal, in conjunction with the BFM, use a mirror-type diagonal, not a prism-type.
 Mirror-type diagonals offer the most reflectivity, highest resolution, brightest and sharpest image possible, compared to prism-type diagonals.
 Before first-surface mirror flats were offered in ultra-high [1/10th wavelength or better] surface accuracies, prisms were extensively used in diagonals because they were easily mass-produced for binocular image-erecting applications and they were very cheap to simply "drop-in" a diagonal.
 Many decades ago, because of [hype] advertising touting prisms over mirrors, people thought prisms were better than mirrors, and many of them probably were back then, but not anymore!
 Old obsolete misinformation.
 Think about it.
 Prisms have three surfaces, instead of one like a first-surface mirror - 1) entering the glass prism, 2) reflecting off the hypotenuse of the prism (which should be silvered for maximum reflectivity, but usually isn't), and 3) exiting the prism.
 That's three optical surfaces your image has to traverse, compared to only one with a mirror.
 Image degradation is three times that of a mirror.
 During this intrinsic excursion, your image is traveling through pure glass, which reduced image brightness, simply because of the microscopic impurities in the glass itself, and the much higher density of the medium compared to "nothing at all." - PBVS